Skip to content

 Native integration with major ERP platforms (SAP, Oracle, Microsoft Dynamics, Sage) enables touchless posting: when an invoice passes all validation checks, it is posted to the general ledger without human intervention.
 This level of automation, standard in leading AP operations, is now accessible to mid-market businesses through cloud SaaS solutions.

-HMRC requires VAT records to be kept for six years (or 10 years for certain schemes) and subject to inspection on request (HMRC VAT Notice 700/21).
-Automated archiving ensures document integrity, complete audit trail (who approved, when, for what amount), and compliance with HMRC digital record-keeping standards under Making Tax Digital (MTD).
+The CRA requires tax records to be kept for six years (or longer in certain circumstances) and subject to inspection on request (CRA Record Keeping).
+Automated archiving ensures document integrity, complete audit trail (who approved, when, for what amount), and compliance with CRA digital record-keeping standards.

 Implementation: Steps for AP Teams